camunda-community-hub/zeebe-redis-exporter/README.md

 #### Immediate deletion of successful handled messages
 *Since 0.9.1*

-If you want to deactivate the general `timeToLiveInSeconds` setting of the exporter (see section "Configuration") and instead want to delete successful handled messages on client side the connector provides an optional setting:
+If you want to deactivate the general cleanup of the exporter (see section "Configuration") and instead want to delete successful handled messages on client side the connector provides an optional setting:

 ```java